+And linking those three cities is just the start.
 Further connections to the other major urban centres of the north will bring additional gains as the economic specialisms of Liverpool, Hull, Sheffield and many other places are allowed to flourish as part of a new ecosystem.
 We will return to these benefits in more detail in future papers.

 If our proposed approach is adopted and leads to provision of new rail connectivity, a vast, prosperous, polycentric region will be created in the north of England.
-Connecting a region with a population greater than London will create a social and economic dynamism that would close productivity, unemployment and GVA gaps with the rest of the UK.
+The region will have a population greater than London, creating a social and economic dynamism that would close productivity, unemployment and GVA gaps with the rest of the UK.